Azure-Samples/azure-monitor-opencensus-python/docs_samples/03_python_app_custom_metrics.md

 # Capture Custom Metrics

 Custom metrics are helpful for reporting on specific metric values from your application.
 These are typically made up of the metric name and the value.
-This data will then be placed into the `customerMetrics` table in Application Insights.
+This data will then be placed into the `customMetrics` table in Application Insights.

 ## Simple Application